Dread Central: DreadXP

-DreadXP was founded in 2019 by Dread Central editor Ted Hentschke as a video gaming website with a focus on editorial, reviews, podcasts, and original streaming content.
+DreadXP was founded in 2019 by Dread Central founder Jon Condit and overseen by editor in chief Ted Hentschke as a video gaming website with a focus on editorial, reviews, podcasts, and original streaming content.

 In 2020, DreadXP turned to video game publishing with the release of Dread X Collection, an anthology of horror video games created by several indie developers.

-Games published

-Reception

-Dread Central was chosen as AMC's Site of the Week, in 2008.

-It was nominated for Total Film's Best Horror Blog, in 2010.

-It won the Rondo Hatton Classic Horror Award for Best Website for the years 2009-2012.
+In early 2024, it was announced that Hunter Bond and Brian Clarke would be taking charge at DreadXP.
+Significant game releases include: